Thomas Bacon (priest): Ministry

 Rather than continue his various businesses or pursue a civil service career, Bacon decided to study for the ministry.
 He returned to the Isle of Man and studied under Thomas Wilson, Bishop of Sodor and Man.
 At Kirk Michael, Wilson ordained Bacon as a deacon on 23 September 1744, and on 10 March 1745 as a priest "in order to go into the Plantations".

 Bacon's brother Anthony had moved to Maryland by 1733, and was working for his uncle, merchant Anthony Richardson until the latter's death in 1741, after which he continued in Maryland for a while, but circa 1749 moved to London to continue his mercantile career, which included the transatlantic slave trade.
 A 1744 letter mentioned Thomas's prospective missionary career in the colony.
 The new priest sailed for the colony shortly after his ordination, arriving in Talbot County and assisting the aging priest of St. Peter's parish, Daniel Maynadier, until the latter's death in 1746, when the vestry selected Bacon his successor and he accepted Governor Thomas Bladen's appointment.

-Bacon became well known in the local area and in the colonial capital, Annapolis, for his musical abilities (as member of the Tuesday Club in the capital and the Eastern Shore Triumvirate), as well as his learning.
-His masterwork was a complication of Maryland's laws, begun circa 1753 and published in three volumes in 1765.
+Bacon became well known in the local area and in the colonial capital, Annapolis, for his musical abilities (as member of the Music of Annapolis#Tuesday Club in the capital and the Eastern Shore Triumvirate), as well as his learning.
+His masterwork was a compilation of Maryland's laws, begun circa 1753 and published in three volumes in 1765.
 Bacon also wrote and published his colony's response to Benjamin Franklin's publication in London concerning a border dispute between the colonies (ultimately resolved by the Mason-Dixon line).